joonan-lab/cwas/docs/quickstart/advanced_tutorial.rst

   The parameters of the command are as below:

-  - -i_dir, --input_directory: Path to the directory where the input files are stored.
-This directory must include three required files.

-    - Eigen vector file: This is the output file from :ref:`calculation of effective number of tests <effnumtest>`.
+  - -e, --eig_vector: Eigen vector file.
+This is the output file from :ref:`calculation of effective number of tests <effnumtest>`.
 The file name must have pattern ``*eig_vecs*.txt.gz``.
-    - Category correlation matrix file: This is the output file from :ref:`categorization <categorization>`.
+  - -c, --corr_mat: Category correlation matrix file.
+This is the output file from :ref:`categorization <categorization>`.
 The file name must have pattern ``*correlation_matrix*.pkl``.
-    - Permutation test file: This is the output file from :ref:`burden test <permtest>`.
+  - -P, --permut_test: Permutation test file.
+This is the output file from :ref:`burden test <permtest>`.
 The file name must have pattern ``*permutation_test*.txt.gz``.
   - -o_dir, --output_directory: Path to the directory where the output files will be saved.
 By default, outputs will be saved at ``$CWAS_WORKSPACE``.
   - -r, --range: Range (i.e., (start,end)) to find optimal K for k-means clustering.
 It must contain two integers that are comma-separated.
 The first integer refers to the start number and must be above 1.
 The second integer refers to the end.
   - -k, --k_val: K for K-means clustering.
 With this argument, users can determine K manually. ``-r`` and ``-k`` arguments are mutually exclusive.
 If ``-k`` is given, ``-r`` will be ignored.
   - -s, --seed: Seed value for t-SNE.
 Same seed will generate same results for the same inputs.
   - -t, --tag: Tag used for the name of the output files.
 By default, None.
   - -c_count, --cat_count: Path of the categories counts file from burden test.
-  - -CT, --count_threshold: The treshold of variant (or sample) counts.
+  - -C, --count_threshold: The treshold of variant (or sample) counts.
 The least amount of variants a category should have.
-  - -CR, --corr_threshold: The threshold of correlation values between clusters.
+  - -R, --corr_threshold: The threshold of correlation values between clusters.
 Computed by the mean value of correlation values of categories within a cluster.
   - -S, --size_threshold: The threshold of the number of categories per cluster.
 The least amount of categories a cluster should have.
   - -p, --num_proc: Number of worker processes that will be used for the DAWN analysis.
 By default, 1.

   .. code-block:: solidity

-      cwas dawn -i_dir INPUT_DIR \
+      cwas dawn -e INPUT_EIG_VEC \
+      -c INPUT_CORR_MATRIX \
+      -P INPUT_PERMUATION_RESULT \
       -o_dir OUTPUT_DIR \
       -r 2,500 \
       -s 123 \
       -t test \
       -c_count CATEGORY_COUNTS.txt \
-      -CT 2 \
+      -C 20 \
-      -CR 0.7 \
+      -R 0.7 \
-      -S 20 \
+      -S 2 \
       -p 8